 Ph.D.
-Degree Requirements: A minimum of 56 credit-hours beyond the Master's degree are required to complete the Ph.D. program: 15 credit hours of core courses, 3 of research methods, 6 of professional preparation, 12 in an elective focus area, and 20 of research and dissertation.
+Degree Requirements: A minimum of 56 hours beyond the Master's degree are required to complete the Ph.D. program: 15 credit hours of core courses, 3 hours of research methods, 6 hours of professional preparation, 12 hours in an elective focus area, and 20 hours of research and dissertation.
 Students entering directly from a Master's program at NC State may be able to count additional Master's work toward some of these requirements.

-Student Financial Support: The program offers a limited number of Teaching Assistantships, with a stipend, health insurance, and tuition (excluding fees).
-Teaching Assistants will be assigned according to their interests and experience to either the Communication or the English Department; those who do not have sufficient qualifications to teach in the first semester will participate in a training program.
+Student Financial Support: The CRDM program offers a limited number of Teaching Assistantships, with a stipend, health insurance, and tuition (excluding fees).
+Teaching Assistants will be assigned according to their interests and qualifications to either the Communication or the English Department with the possibility of teaching in both departments during their course of study; those who do not have sufficient qualifications to teach in the first semester will participate in a training program.
 Some Research Assistantships may also be available.

-- CRD 701 History and Theory of Communication Technology
+CRD 701 History and Theory of Communication Technology

-- CRD 702 Rhetoric and Digital Media
+CRD 702 Rhetoric and Digital Media

-- CRD 703 Communication in Networked Society
+CRD 703 Communication in Networked Society

-- CRD 704 Technologies and Pedagogies in the Communication Arts
+CRD 704 Technologies and Pedagogies in the Communication Arts

-- CRD 790 Issues in Communication, Rhetoric, and Digital Media
+CRD 790 Issues in Communication, Rhetoric, and Digital Media

-- CRD 791 Special Topics in Communication, Rhetoric, and Digital Media
+CRD 791 Special Topics in Communication, Rhetoric, and Digital Media

-- CRD 809 Colloquium in Communication, Rhetoric, and Digital Media
+CRD 809 Colloquium in Communication, Rhetoric, and Digital Media

-- CRD 885 Doctoral Supervised Teaching
+CRD 885 Doctoral Supervised Teaching

-- CRD 890 Doctoral Preliminary Examination
+CRD 890 Doctoral Preliminary Examination

-- CRD 893 Doctoral Supervised Research
+CRD 893 Doctoral Supervised Research

-- CRD 895 Doctoral Dissertation Research
+CRD 895 Doctoral Dissertation Research

-- CRD 896 Summer Dissertation Research
+CRD 896 Summer Dissertation Research

-- CRD 899 Doctoral Dissertation Preparation
+CRD 899 Doctoral Dissertation Preparation